What is a lead form?

 A longer form might be more suited to free trial sign-up forms.
 Leads who’re interested in a trial are further down the sale funnel, so are more likely to fill out more fields to test your product.

-The other benefits of collecting this much information for this example is that you also collect marketing data about what type of leads are interested in your product and how much they’re using it.
-Allowing you to easily inform changes in the future.
+The other benefits of collecting this much information for this example is that you also gather marketing data about what type of leads are interested in your product and how much they’re using it.
+Allowing you to employ a data-driven strategy and easily inform changes in the future.